-In the second half of 2018, William Grant & Sons announced the launch of a new single malt brand that would aim to ‘demystify the often complex language’ used to describe scotch whisky.
+In the second half of 2018, William Grant & Sons announced the launch of a new single malt brand that would apparently aim to ‘demystify the often complex language’ used to describe Scotch whisky.

 Developed by Master Blender Brian Kinsman, the new range launched with two distinct expressions.
 ‘Sea Cask’ and ‘Land Cask’ would offer two variations on the same single malt, highlighting the differences in flavour that can be created during both production and maturation.

 Produced at Grant & Sons’ Ailsa Bay facility, part of the Girvan distillery complex, the Sea Cask was designed to highlight the effects of maturation in a coastal location whilst the Land Cask featured an altogether earthier and smokier profile, partly due to ageing in warehouses further inland.

 The Girvan distillery was founded in 1963 when a disagreement with DCL left the company short on supplies of grain whisky for their blended Scotch brands.
 Within nine months of breaking ground, the site was up and running and has been producing spirit for the Grant’s blend ever since.
 Today it is also home to the world renowned Hendricks Gin.

 Two years after Girvan was opened, 4 pot stills were installed to create the Ladyburn malt distillery.
 This venture lasted until just 1975 however before production was halted and the site dismantled a year later.
 Little remains of the spirit today with any surviving bottles changing hands for four figure sums.